Mia Khalifa cover their private parts with little fabric, wears no underwear

 Despite the fact that it’s been almost five years of his retirement from the film industry Khalifa continues to be one of the women most searched on Google since its 29 movies remain trend.

-You may be interested in: Mia Khalifa wears seductive lingerie to fall in love with Twitter users
+You may be interested: Mia Khalifa uses a seductive lingerie to fall in love with Twitter users

 What called more the attention in his time it was not precisely her “action” but it called the attention that in one of the scenes in this used its hijab a symbol in their culture making was repudiated in some way in the Middle East in addition to acting in that kind of movies.